 Krisha McCoy, MS

-Eating a healthy diet and staying active during your pregnancy will not only benefit your growing baby, but it can also help you look and feel better.
+Eating a healthful diet and staying active during your pregnancy will not only benefit your growing baby, but it can also help you look and feel better.
 It can even help your

 labor and delivery

-go smoother, and make it easier to get back into shape after you have your baby.
+go smoother, and make it easier to get back into shape.

 Eating a variety of nutritious foods can help keep you and your baby healthy while you are pregnant.
 In general, aim to follow the latest version of the

 Dietary Guidelines for Americans.

 You do not need extra calories during your first trimester.
 But, you should be getting about 300 extra calories per day during your second and third trimesters to reach a total of about 1,900-2,500 calories a day.
 These extra calories should come from nutritious foods.
 Examples of snacks that contain about 300 calories include: 1 cup of nonfat fruit yogurt and a medium apple, a piece of whole-wheat toast with 2 tablespoons of peanut butter, or 1 cup of whole grain cereal with ½ cup of nonfat milk and a small banana.